devasaur/fadeM.js/README.md

 A simple jQuery plugin that fades in any elements using a single class.

-While it was originally created to fade in elements, we've added some other transition and scroll affects A La Mode: GlideM and StickM.
+While it was originally created to fade in elements, we've added some other transition and scroll affects: GlideM PopM and StickM.

 fadeM.js has been tested and works in current versions of Chrome & Firefox, and IE 10.
 NOTE: In IE 9, transition speed isn't working.
 This is a known issue.
 You can still specify start opacity however.